zzyzek/sandbox/rng/Notes.md

 NOTE: I don't know what JT is smoking but it looks like $d=2, L _ 2, O(n)$ is completely missed in the table, even though he talks about it explicitly.
-I also don't trust that a generic condition $d=3, L _ 2, O(n)$ hadn't been discovered at that point.
+I also don't trust that a general position condition $d=3, L _ 2, O(n)$ hadn't been discovered at that point.

 ### KN85

-I'm only going to talk about the generic case.
+I'm only going to talk about the general position case.

-Assume $|V|=n$ points in the unit square, distributed generically (Poisson point process).
+Assume $|V|=n$ points in the unit square, distributed in general position (Poisson point process).

 The bulk of the KN85 algorithm works by considering radial regions for each point, computing the nearest neighbor in the six radial slices and noticing that this graph, called the "geographic neighborhood graph" (GNG), is a super set of the